gcc-mirror/gcc/gcc/jit/docs/topics/results.rst

 .. type:: gcc_jit_result

-  A `gcc_jit_result` encapsulates the result of compiling a context, and the lifetimes of any machine code functions that are returned.
+  A `gcc_jit_result` encapsulates the result of compiling a context, and the lifetimes of any machine code functions or globals that are within it.

 .. function:: gcc_jit_result *\
               gcc_jit_context_compile (gcc_jit_context *ctxt)